Last Updated: Feb 4, 2014

 Standard scholarly source for overviews of topics.

 As you probably know, ANYONE can edit Wikipedia -- so take what you read with a grain of NaCl.
 That said, studies have shown that Wikipedia content is often quite accurate, especially in the sciences.
 Best bet: Use as a starting point; verify and cite any important facts using more standard sources.
-Tip: check out the Discussion and View history tabs to see how the Wikipedia editing community is handling a topic.
+Tip: check out the Talk and View history tabs to see how the Wikipedia editing community is handling a topic.

 Wikipedia can be a great first stop to bring yourself up to speed on a topic.
 Stephen Colbert demonstrates why it may not be the best choice to cite as a scholarly source.